brnfra/dotfiles/README.md

 ## Problems

-If you get the message after or try update your local configs, try this
+If you get the message ```:fatal: destination path '/home/$USER/.dotfiles' already exists and is not an empty directory. ```after or try update your local configs, try this

 1. Delete, in your home folder, ```  ~/.dotfiles/``` .